ethersphere/bee-docs/docs/advanced/persistence.md

 ```

 :::info
-Pinning and unpinning is possible for files (as in the example), chunks, directories, and bytes
+Pinning and unpinning is possible for files (as in the example) and also the chunks, directories, and bytes endpoints.
+See the [API](/docs/api-reference/api-reference) documentation for more details.
 :::

 #### Pinning Already Uploaded Content